 Style & Grace

-The Lexington Spring Premiere AA (Virginia Festival of Champions) hunter/jumper horse show returns to Virginia Horse Center April 27-May 1 with the Encore May 4-8.
+The Lexington Spring Premiere AA (Virginia Festival of Champions) hunter/jumper horse show returns to Virginia Horse Center April 23-28.
 You won't want to miss these gorgeous horses and talented riders gracefully conquer their courses.

 Live Music & Outdoor Entertainment